The return trip for those extending the trip to include Normandy will return on October 25.

 October 14-21, 2022*

-Starting price includes airfare, two people per hotel room, ground transportation, track fees and track car rental.
+Starting price includes airfare, hotel room (double occupancy), ground transportation, track fees and track car rental.
 Upgrades and add-ons will increase the individual cost.
 Other restrictions apply.

 (Normandy/Paris Add-On: $1,250)